Molly and Her Week of Wonders: Release and reception

 On April 18, 2025, "Not Regular" was released as the lead single from Molly and Her Week of Wonders.
 The album was released via streaming services on May 30, 2025.
 From July 22 and August 12, 2025, Santana embarked on the Molly and Her Week of Wonders Tour of North America.
 Upon release, Medithi of The Fader praised Molly and Her Week of Wonders as "a serious step up in her songwriting and delivery, a cohesive record with surprising emotional weight."
 Peter A. Berry of XXL called it "a dynamic effort that points to a new level" for Santana.
 "BRB" was listed as one of Billboards "R&B/Hip-Hop Fresh Picks" in the week of its release, with Saponara stating its parent album showed Santana's "repertoire [...] on display".
+The Fader ranked the album as the 36th best of 2025.

 Track listing

 Adapted from Tidal.
-All lyrics are written by Molly Santana, except for "Unstoppable", written with Chase Mitchell, "BRB", written with Joseph Dagbe, and "Been Did That" written with Barry Holloway.
+All lyrics are written by Molly Santana, except for "Unstoppable", written with Chase Mitchell, "BRB", written with Joseph "Showjoe" Dagbe, and "Been Did That" written with Barry "Hardrock" Holloway.